ACF: Strengthening Organizations Grant

 The Alaska Community Foundation (ACF) offers the Strengthening Organizations grant program with the goal of funding projects that will help Alaska nonprofits become better equipped to meet their missions.
 This program seeks applications for projects that will directly enhance the work of the applicant organization, making it stronger with well-organized systems in place and skilled employees who have the training and resources to successfully provide services.

-Applicants may select only one capacity building activity to be accomplished at a time with Strengthening Organizations grant funding.
-A more in-depth list with examples of eligible activities can be found here:
+A more in-depth list with examples of eligible activities can be found in the full guidelines.

 You can learn more about this opportunity by visiting the funder's website.